ska-telescope/ska-gui-components/docs/src/Button.rst

-   "size", "ButtonSizeTypes", "No", "ButtonSizeTypes.Medium", "Allows for the sizing of the button to be changed" "testId", "string", "No", "button-{{label}}", "Identifier for testing purposes" "toolTip", "string", "No", "", "Text displayed when the cursor is hovered over the button" "variant", "string", "No", "outlined", "Styling options : ButtonVariantType"
+   "size", "ButtonSizeTypes", "No", "ButtonSizeTypes.Medium", "Allows for the sizing of the button to be changed" "testId", "string", "No", "button-{{label}}", "Identifier for testing purposes" "toolTip", "string", "No", "", "Text displayed when the cursor is hovered over the button" "toolTipPlacement". "string", "No", "bottom", "Allows for the positioning of the tooltip to be moved from the default" "variant", "string", "No", "outlined", "Styling options : ButtonVariantType"

 .. admonition:: Constants